10 Best Cold Weather Sleeping Bags Reviewed in 2020

 7. Phantom Torch 3

 It is cut snug for the maximum warmth and weight

 Single-handed drawcords allow for an easy adjustment

 The draft collar seals the insulated heat inside

 If something could win on name alone, the Phantom Torch 3 would clearly be the victor.
 It just so happens that quality is kind of important and Mountain Hardwear proves that their Phantom Torch 3 is as terrific as the name suggests.Read more

 Not only does the Phantom Torch 3 feature 800-fill down insulation, but the down has also been treated with a repellent that resists moisture and retains loft in damp conditions.
 Also, the face gasket blocks away drafts and helps to achieve a temperature rating of 3 degrees Fahrenheit.

 A durable two-way zipper is present on the side of the sleeping bag (which you can choose) for an easy exit and extra ventilation.

-With 10D nylon fabric that is soft to the touch, a natural footbox, and a six-chamber hood design, you are not only promised superb warmth but also comfort.
+With 10D nylon fabric that is soft to the touch, a natural foot box, and six-chamber hood design, you are not only promised superb warmth but also comfort.
 If you are taller than most, there is both an option for a regular size and long size.
 The long size fits up to 78 inches in length, while the normal 72 inches.